NRizzoInc/texting-and-emailing-agent/README.md

 1. Try to send a message to a user who already exist.
 The program will ask you if you want to update the contacts info and go through it with you step by step.

-2. To skip directly to the add contact step, simply the `emailAgent` flag `--update-contact`
+2. To skip directly to the add contact step, simply the `emailCLIManager` flag `--update-contact`

 ## To Make Code Executable on a Computer Without Python